-Yusuf, acting for the Plaza Extra partners, then directed the business arrangements regarding the purchase of the Land.
+Yusuf, acting for the Plaza Extra partners, then directed the business arrangements regarding the purchase of the Land, some of which were also carried out under that instruction by Fathi Yusuf, Waleed Hamed and Maher Yusuf.

-Yusuf directed these business arrangements for the partnership as to the purchase of the Land using partnership funds rather than involving his partner Mohammad Hamed because, as both the Court in Hamed v.
-Yusuf and Fathi Yusuf himself have stated -- Fathi Yusuf was “in charge” of the business transactions for the partnership and they were under his “exclusive ultimate control”.
+Yusuf directed these business arrangements for the partnership as to the purchase of the Land using partnership funds rather than his partner Mohammad Hamed (or his son, Waleed) directing the purchase because, as both the Court in Hamed v.
+Yusuf and Fathi Yusuf himself have stated – at this time, Fathi Yusuf was “in charge” of the business transactions for the partnership and they were under his “exclusive ultimate control”.
 (See, Hamed v.
 Yusuf, 2013 WL 1846506 (V.I.Super.
 April 25, 2013)(para.
 19 at page *6, “Yusuf's management and control of the "office" was such that Hamed was completely removed from the financial aspects of the business. . . .” and Yusuf’s May 9, 2013, Motion to Stay the Preliminary Injunction in that same action -- where Yusuf admitted “[Hamed] never worked in any management capacity at any of the PIaza Extra Stores, which role was under the exclusive ultimate control of Fathi Yusuf.”)

-All funds used to buy the Land came from the Plaza Extra Supermarkets partnership – and thus from Yusuf and Hamed as the only two partners.
+All funds used to buy the Land came from funds removed from the Plaza Extra Supermarkets partnership by the Hamed and Yusuf families, 50/50.
+Id.

-However, Fathi Yusuf decided he did not want either the Government of the Virgin Islands or BNS to know the partnership source of the funds he was using to buy the Land, as he did not want them to know he was secretly diverting unreported cash from the Plaza Extra Supermarket to Sixteen Plus as part of a money laundering effort.
-The following details of that effort are presented here as background information to the later predicate criminal acts and are not the subject of this Complaint.
+However, Fathi Yusuf decided he did not want either the Government of the Virgin Islands or BNS to know the partnership source of the funds he was using to buy the Land, as he did not want them to know the two families were secretly diverting unreported cash from the Plaza Extra Supermarket to Sixteen Plus as part of a money laundering effort.
+The following details of that 1996-1997 effort are presented here as background information to the later predicate criminal acts and are not the subject of this Complaint.

-Fathi Yusuf acted with Isam Yousuf, his nephew who lived on St. Martin, to launder in excess of $4,000,000 in unreported, untaxed partnership funds to St. Martin from the Plaza Extra Supermarket operations -- so that they could then wire these funds back to a Sixteen Plus account at BNS in order for Sixteen Plus to use these ‘laundered’ funds to purchase the Land.
+Fathi Yusuf and Waleed Hamed acted with Isam Yousuf (his nephew who lived on St. Martin) Manal Yusef (his niece) who lived on St. Martin, and Yussra Yusuf (his daughter who was married to one of Isam’s brothers, Ayed Yousuf) who lived on St. Martin, to launder in excess of $4,000,000 in unreported, untaxed partnership funds removed by the two families from the Plaza Extra Supermarkets, to St. Martin -- so that they could then wire these funds back to a Sixteen Plus account at BNS on St. Croix, in order for Sixteen Plus to use these ‘laundered’ funds to purchase the Land.

-To accomplish this, Fathi Yusuf had large sums of cash delivered to Isam Yousuf in St. Martin, who thereafter deposited those funds into various accounts in St. Martin.
-Fathi Yusuf and Isam Yousuf then transferred the partnership’s funds by wire to an account in the name of Sixteen Plus at BNS on St. Croix.
+To accomplish this, Fathi Yusuf had large sums of cash delivered to Isam Yousuf in St. Martin, who thereafter directed and coordinated, with the assistance or Manal and Yussra, the deposit of those funds into various accounts in St. Martin.
+Fathi Yusuf then directed the process by which he, Waleed Hamed and Isam Yousuf transferred the partnership’s funds by wire to an account in the name of Sixteen Plus at BNS on St. Croix.
 The transfers (which exceeded $4,000,000) to Sixteen Plus’ account at BNS took place between February 13th and September 4th of 1997.

-To further cover up the partnership source of these funds, as well as to try to shelter Isam Yousuf from exposure to criminal consequences from the effort to launder and use the cash from the partnership’s supermarkets, Fathi Yusuf and Isam Yousuf agreed to create a sham note and mortgage for the transaction, naming Fathi Yusuf’s young niece who lived in St. Martin, Manal Mohammad Yousef (“Manal Yousef”), as the sham mortgagee.
+To further cover up the source of these funds, as well as to try to shelter Isam Yousuf, Manal Yousef and Yussra Yusuf from exposure to criminal consequences from the effort to launder and use the cash from the partnership’s supermarkets, Fathi Yusuf, Waleed, Isam Yousuf and Manal Yousef (personally and by her agent Isam Yousuf) agreed to create a sham note and mortgage for the transaction, naming Manal Yousef, as the sham mortgagee.